tomjaguarpaw/blog.poisson.chat/posts/2019-07-14-free-applicative-functors.md

 more rules to unfold definitions and to handle constructs other than `fun`:
 `match`, `let`, `fix`, `cofix`.

-Those equations don't hold, does that mean `Free f` not a functor?
+Those equations don't hold, does that mean `Free f` is not a functor?
 The mismatch is actually in the notation `=`.
 When we write `=` on paper, we pretend that there is such a thing as "equality" and that it has obvious properties.